miromir237/sveltekit-twcss-daisyui-starter/README.md

-# Setting it up
+# SvelteKit + TailwindCSS + DaisyUI web template

+Very basick but it should help to start faster.

 ## Fork this repo and than clone it

-I am using Githu web to fork the repo
+I am using Github web to fork the repo

 Clong it from my local PC
 ```bash